jtaylor81234/WoWFriendsImageGallery/README.md

 # WoWFriendsImageGallery
-Webpage for memorable photos and descriptions of me and my wow friends.
+Webpage using HTML, CSS, and PHP containing memorable photos and descriptions of me and my wow friends.